 From the beginning, our group has brought plenty of laughs and good times.
 Even while diversity reigned, out of five couples there happened to be two sets who actually were high school friends making for an interesting blend.

 Our short stop in La Paz delivered lunch with John, Bertie, Ken & Wendy for a special treat.
 Loreto brought us too many margaritas with Bill, Linda, Carl & Judy.
 But two short nights in Los Barriles brought all of our friends out by storm.
-Margaritas at the round bar at Rancho Buenavista, dinner at Lily’s, more drinks at camp, an ATV day to the waterfalls, and lots of hugs and fun all around (maybe they just were really happy we brought them frozen lemonade for summer beer!).
+Margaritas at the round bar at Rancho Buenavista, dinner at Lily’s, more drinks at camp, an ATV day to the waterfalls which we got from an outdoor ATV jeep rentals store, and lots of hugs and fun all around (maybe they just were really happy we brought them frozen lemonade for summer beer!).
 We pulled out of town exhausted but with full hearts.

 There have been the inevitable challenges with one big rig jumping a tope and ruining the back shocks to a couple stuck in the sand at Tecolate beach but we have been so fortunate overall.
 There have been no major disputes, no major issues that weren’t solved quickly, and a whole lot of happy hours and fun along the way.